kyma-project/website/content/blog-posts/2021-05-13-release-notes-1.23/index.md

 ### Istio upgraded to version 1.9.5

 With this release, we upgraded Istio to version 1.9.5.
 This upgrade fixes several security vulnerabilities and a few minor issues.
 See [Istio 1.9.5 release announcements](https://istio.io/latest/news/releases/1.9.x/announcing-1.9.5/) for more information.

+## Known issues

+### Python's standard library stripps leading zeros from IP addresses
+The Python standard library `ipaddress` suffers from the IP address validation vulnerability ([CVE-2021-29921](https://nvd.nist.gov/vuln/detail/CVE-2021-29921)).
+Up to the date of kyma 1.23 release, there is no security patch for python 3.8.x.
+We will track the vulnerability and issue a patch release for kyma as soon as the [fix](https://bugs.python.org/issue36384) is back-ported to 3.8.x.

+Additionally, with one of the upcomming releases, we will introduce a serverless runtime based on newer 3.10 python version ([#11299](https://github.com/kyma-project/kyma/issues/11299)).

+It is rather uncommon to pass IPv4 addresses with leading zeros.
+Still, if you want to tolerate leading zeros, you can pre-process your inputs as described in the [workaround](https://bugs.python.org/msg390353).